zcrayman/tut-data/4/README.ftl.md

-# Storing the Order Status in GemFire using Spring Data GemFire
+# Step 4: Storing the Order Status in GemFire using Spring Data GemFire

 In the Yummy Noodle Bar application, the statuses of Orders will be stored in GemFire.
 These statuses will be coming into the application from the kitchen and order processing side of the business, as opposed to the orders themselves that will come from the system that accepts orders from clients.